A thorough investigation of the prospects of eLISA in addressing the Hubble tension: Fisher Forecast, MCMC and Machine Learning: Models/parametrizations under consideration

 \subsubsection{Elaborated Vacuum Metamorphosis (VM-VEV)}

 This is an extended version of the original VM model, where the scalar field is allowed to have a non-zero vacuum expectation value (VEV) which shows up as a cosmological constant at $z>z_{c}$.
-While cosmic evolution after the phase transition remains identical to \eqref{vmorigafter}, the pre-transition history is modified to,
+While cosmic evolution after the phase transition remains identical to \eqref{vmorigafter}, the pre-transition history is modified to

 Here, $M$ is no longer related to $\Omega_{m0}$ as in \eqref{momeq} but appears as a free parameter.
 The VM-VEV model, therefore, allows a non-vanishing dark energy component even before the gravitational phase transition has taken place.
-Furthermore, in order to ensure $z_{c}\geq0$ and $\Omega_{DE}(z>z_{c})\geq0$, the following theoretical limits have to be placed on the prior,
+Furthermore, in order to ensure $z_{c}\geq0$ and $\Omega_{DE}(z>z_{c})\geq0$, theoretical limits have to be placed on the prior as

 Joint analysis with \textit{Planck} 2018 + BAO + Pantheon leads to $H_0=73.26\pm0.32$ km s\textsuperscript{-1} Mpc\textsuperscript{-1} \cite{VM_Di_Valentino_2020}, which is in better agreement with R21 than the original VM model.
 The goodness of fit is somewhat improved compared to VM, although it still remains worse compared to $\Lambda$CDM.
 So, we have considered this model from a similar point of view as for VM.